aaroncarricondo/podcast-app/README.md

 ### /navigation

-All the navigation and routes defined for the application. "index.tsx" is the main entrypoint, but it could be separated into different files if the navigation grows.
+All the navigation and routes defined for the application. "index.tsx" is the main entry point, but it could be separated into different files if the navigation grows.

 ### /pages

-React components that are navigation entrypoints, normally without properties.
+React components that are navigation entry points, normally without properties.

 ### /styles